softdevteam/krun-linux-kernel/README.md

    /boot/config-`uname -r` ``.
 You should see `CONFIG_NO_HZ_FULL_ALL=y` in the
    output.

- * Check the syscalls work with `cd krun && make && ./test_prog` (in the top-level of this repo).
+ * You can check the syscalls work with `cd krun && make && ./test_prog` (in the top-level of the source this repo).
 This runs a program which resets the MSRs and prints them every so often.
 The counters should increase monotonically (unless you run long enough to see an overflow).